ON THIS PAGE: You will learn about the different types of treatments for cervical cancer. Use the menu to see other pages.

 For many people, a diagnosis of metastatic cancer is very stressful and difficult.
 You and your family are encouraged to talk about how you feel with doctors, nurses, social workers, or other members of your health care team.
 It may also be helpful to talk with other patients, such as through a support group or other peer support program.

 A remission is when cancer cannot be detected in the body and there are no symptoms.
 This may also be called having “no evidence of disease” or NED.

 A remission may be temporary or permanent.
 This uncertainty causes many people to worry that the cancer will come back.
 While many remissions are permanent, it is important to talk with your doctor about the possibility of the cancer returning.
 An important part of follow-up care is watching for recurrence.
 Understanding your risk of recurrence and the treatment options may help you feel more prepared if the cancer does return.
 Learn more about coping with the fear of recurrence.

 If the cancer returns after the original treatment, it is called recurrent cancer.
 Recurrent cancer may come back in the same place (called a local recurrence), nearby (regional recurrence), or in another place (distant recurrence).

-When this occurs, a new cycle of testing will begin again to learn as much as possible about the recurrence.
+If a recurrence happens, a new cycle of testing will begin again to learn as much as possible about it.
 After this testing is done, you and your doctor will talk about the treatment options.
 Often the treatment plan will include the treatments described above, such as surgery, systemic therapy, and radiation therapy, but they may be used in a different combination or given at a different pace.
-Your doctor may suggest clinical trials that are studying new ways to treat this type of recurrent cancer.
+Your doctor may suggest clinical trials that are studying new ways to treat recurrent cervical cancer.
 Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.